 One of the Marks of A New Monasticism is “humble submission to Christ’s Body, the Church”.
 For this reason, most New Monastic Communities choose to affiliate themselves with one or more of the many ‘tribes’ of the Christian Church – which gives some guidelines as well as an accountability structure for leadership.

-Our members may come from many different ‘tribes’ (or perhaps some will come from none).
+Our members may come from many different ‘tribes’ and expressions of the Christian faith.

 As with ‘old’ monastic orders we have “Visitors” (aka Episcopal Visitor, Bishop Visitor, etc) – leaders in Christ’s Church who will visit us regularly, and do yearly check-in (at least once a year) with every member of the community.